Space Curves and Solitons of the KP Hierarchy. I. The $l$-th Generalized KdV Hierarchy

-In this section, we identify the singular space curve given by \eqref{eq:prime} as a spectral curve of commuting differential operators in the Lax-Sato formulation of the KP hierarchy (see Appendix \ref{A}, and also e.g. \cite{K:17} for the formulation).
-This is an extension of the well-know theorem by Burchnall and Chaundy \cite{BC:23}.
-We here consider the cases for the soliton solutions corresponding to $k=l-1$ and the generalized soliton solutions corresponding to $k=l-2$.
+In this section, we identify the singular space curve given by~\eqref{eq:prime} as a spectral curve of commuting differential operators in the Lax--Sato formulation of the KP hierarchy (see Appendix~\ref{A}, and also, e.g.,~\cite{K:17} for the formulation).
+This is an extension of the well-know theorem by~Bur\-ch\-nall and Chaundy~\cite{BC:23}.
+We~here consider the cases for the soliton solutions corresponding to~$k=l-1$ and the generalized soliton solutions corresponding to $k=l-2$.
 The general case with $1\le k\le l-3$ will be left for the readers.

-\subsection{Spectral curve for the soliton solution ($k=l-1$)}
+\subsection{Spectral curve for the soliton solution ($\boldsymbol{k=l-1}$)}

-We first recall that the $\tau$-function of the soliton solution is given by $\tau(t)=|E(t)A^T|$ in \eqref{eq:tauE} where the $m\times lm$ matrices $A$ is given by
+We first recall that the $\tau$-function of the soliton solution is given by $\tau(t)=\big|E(t)A^{\rm T}\big|$ in~\eqref{eq:tauE}, where the $m\times lm$ matrices $A$ is given by

-and $E(t)$ whose base exponential functions \eqref{eq:base} are given by
+and $E(t)$ whose base exponential functions~\eqref{eq:base} are given by

-Here $E_i(t,\kappa_j)$ is the exponential function given in \eqref{eq:Ej}, i.e.
+Here $E_i(t,\kappa_j)$ is the exponential function given in~\eqref{eq:Ej}, i.e.,